Lockout Tagout

 Two: using one lock for a crew.
 Every person exposed needs their own lock.
 That's a violation.
 The "group lockbox" is fine, but everyone still locks their own hasp or device.

 Three: removing someone else's lock because they went to lunch.
-That said, you never do that.
+You never do that.
 You track them down or follow the company's removal procedure, which usually means verifying they're clear and safe.

 Four: skipping verification.
-If you don't try to start it, you don't know.
+So if you don't try to start it, you don't know.
 A false sense of security is worse than none.

 Five: tagging without locking.
-Consider this: we covered this, but it's the single most common wrong answer on a lockout tagout safety quiz answers true or false sheet.
+We covered this, but it's the single most common wrong answer on a lockout tagout safety quiz answers true or false sheet.
 Tagout is not a substitute unless locking is impossible — and even then, the tag has to be as strong as the situation allows.

 Six: forgetting gravity.
-Plus, a loaded hoist or a raised bed doesn't need power to drop.
+A loaded hoist or a raised bed doesn't need power to drop.
 Stored energy wears many masks.

 Practical Tips